mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 The best way to answer someone's question is to refactor the code to eliminate the confusion.
 Can you rename things or restructure logic to make it more clear?
 Code comments are an acceptable way to prevent misunderstandings, but they're strictly inferior to code that documents itself naturally.

-## Keep changes narrowly scoped
+## Narrowly scope changes

-Developers often balloon the scope of a change needlessly.
-They'll start with one goal in mind and then think, "While I'm here, I'll just fix this other thing."
-They're fixing a logic bug, but they notice a UI bug, so they figure they'll just change that, too.
-But now they've muddled things because their reviewer has to do extra work to figure out which lines are associated with the logic change and which are associated with the UI change.
+Developers often start with one goal in mind and then think, "While I'm here, I'll just fix this other thing."
+While fixing a logic bug, they notice a UI bug, so they figure they'll just change that, too.
+But now they've muddled things because their reviewer has to figure out which changes serve goal A and which serve goal B

 The best changelists just [Do One Thing](https://blog.codinghorror.com/curlys-law-do-one-thing/).
-The smaller and simpler the code review, the easier it is for the reviewer to keep all the context in their head, which means you can drive it through review more quickly.
+The smaller and simpler the code review, the easier it is for the reviewer to keep all the context in their head.
+Decoupling unrelated changes also allows you to parallelize your reviews across separate reviewers, reducing turnaround time for your changes.

 ## Separate functional and non-functional changes

 The corollary to tightly scoping your changes is to separate functional and non-functional changes.

-A distressingly common scenario I see, especially on open source projects, is someone makes a two-line change to a file, but their editor automatically reformats the entire file.
+A common mistake among developers inexperienced with code reviews is to make a two-line change but allow their editor to automatically reformat the entire file.
 They either don't realize what they did or decide their formatting is better, so they send out the two-line functional change buried in hundreds of lines of non-functional whitespace changes.

 This is a huge insult to your reviewer.
 Whitespace-only changes are easy to review.
 Two-line changes are easy to review.
-Two-line functional changes buried in a sea of whitespace changes are tedious and maddening.
+Two-line functional changes lost in a sea of whitespace changes are tedious and maddening.

-This also applies to refactoring.
+Developers also tend to inapproriately mix changes during refactoring.
 I love it when my teammates refactor code to make it easier to understand and maintain.
 But I don't like it when they refactor code *while* changing its behavior.

 TODO: Screenshot of a function changing behavior and being refactored at the same time.
 First screenshot shows everything changing at once, second screenshot shows refactoring in one step followed by behavior change in second.